-Flagstaff is nestled in the mountains and is home to Mount Humphreys, Arizona’s tallest peak.
-No wonder, it's the premier skiing destination in the state.
+Flagstaff is nestled in the mountains and is home to Humphreys Peak, Arizona’s tallest natural point.
+It is no wonder that this area is the premier skiing destination in the state.
 The ski season in Flagstaff usually runs from mid-November through April.
 However, the most reliable months in terms of snow coverage and weather are February and March.

 Where to stay:The closest lodging to the Arizona Skibowl is Ski Lift Lodge and Cabins, located in the Ponderosa Pines area.
 There are also many hotels in Flagstaff, in just a short 20-minute drive from the mountain.